volles-kaennchen/volles-kaennchen/README.md

 ## ***"Computers are just rocks we tricked into thinking by putting lightning inside of them." 💻✨***

--    🌱 stubborn girl in the middle of her 20s, always honest as my ♊︎
+-    🌱 stubborn girl in the middle of her 20s, always honest as my inner ♊︎

 -    👯 young entusiasm - with tendency to chaos ⚡